Dr. Leonard P. Perry, Horticulture Professor Emeritus

 How it works:

-This completely online course combines lecture notes and specific details on about 90 indoor plants.
+This completely online, self-paced course combines lecture notes and specific details on about 90 indoor plants.
 Extensive descriptions, cultural information, and lists of species and cultivars are given for key plants in groups such as foliage, cacti, succulents, orchids, cut flowers, and flowering potted plants.
+Names and information have been updated over the 20+ years this course has been offered.
 Quizzes, plant identification quizzes, and exercises are taken online (through Blackboard).
-They are open book, designed to test and reinforce your familiarity with and ability to use the extensive content, and to reinforce key plants, plant features and topics.
-Email contact between professor and students is used as needed, for reminders, and to share information.
+They are untimed and open book, designed to test and reinforce your familiarity with and ability to use the extensive content, and to reinforce key plants, plant features and topics.
+Email contact between professor and students is used as needed, for reminders, to answer questions, and to share information.
 The syllabus on Blackboard, AND the Getting Started tips, will serve as your contract for the course and should be read thoroughly.
 Students are expected to follow the UVM Code of Academic Integrity (www.uvm.edu/policies/student/acadintegrity.pdf).

 Access: Blackboard (your UVM passwords) for syllabus, tests, exercises, links to notes